chrischoy/CUDA-FFT-Convolution/README.md

-MatlabCUDAConv
+CUDA-FFT-Convolution
 ==============

-Using a standard multi-threaded CPU convolution for very large kernels can be very time-consuing.
-This package provides a convolution using Fast Fourier Transformation implementation using CUDA.
+Using a standard multi-threaded CPU convolution for very large kernels is very inefficient and slow.
+This package provides GPU convolution using Fast Fourier Transformation implementation using CUDA.

-Standard convolution can take O(nm) time compare to O((n+m) log (n+m)) where n is the data length and k is the kernel length.
+Standard convolution in time domain takes O(nm) time whereas convolution in frequency domain takes O((n+m) log (n+m)) time where n is the data length and k is the kernel length.

 ## cudaConvolutionFFT.cu

-Takes data, max kernel height, width, convolution kernels (multiple cells (can have different sizes)) and returns convolution results corresponding to the convolution kernels.
+The main file takes data, max kernel height, width, convolution kernels (multiple kernels in cell format) and returns convolution results that corresponds to the convolution kernels.

 ## Usage and Instructions

-1. Download the repo
+1. Download the repo.

     ```
     git clone http://github.com/chrischoy/MatlabCUDAConv